Renewal and Refinancing #Featured articles

 What Does It Mean to be Negatively Amortized?

 Amortization refers to the total time it takes to pay off your mortgage through regular payments.
-The maximum amortization period is typically 25 years for insured mortgages and up to 30 years for uninsured mortgages.
+The maximum amortization period is typically 25 years for insured mortgages (more recently, 30 years for first-time buyers or anyone purchasing a newly built home) and up to 30 years for uninsured mortgages.

 Negative amortization occurs when homeowners with variable-rate mortgages (VRM) have a mortgage repayment that grows beyond what they started with.
 This extension is usually a response to rising interest rates where the mortgage payment no longer sufficiently covers the interest and principal portions.
 The unpaid amount continues to increase the mortgage balance rather than decrease as it should.